-The Court of First Instance held in the interlocutory judgment that the damages due should be calculated, for each applicant, from the effective date of the earliest contract concluded or renewed with the applicant in each case, that date being no more than five years before the submission of his request for compensation to the Commission and falling between 12 November 1994 and 16 February 1995 (paragraphs 83 and 166 of the interlocutory judgment).
-Moreover, it is clear from the judgment (paragraph 171) that the liability period ends on the date on which the applicant concerned stopped working for the JET project if that was before the end of the project on 31 December 1999, or on that date if he worked for the JET project until its conclusion, it being specified that in the particular case of Mr Walton who was recruited as a member of the temporary staff in 1999, the period for which he is entitled to compensation ends on the date of his recruitment under the Conditions of Employment of other servants of the European Communities.
+The Court of First Instance held in the interlocutory judgment that the damages due should be calculated, for each applicant, from the effective date of the earliest contract concluded or renewed with the applicant in each case, that date being no more than five years before the submission of his request for compensation to the Commission and falling between 12 November 1994 and 16 February 1995 (paragraphs 84 and 169 of the interlocutory judgment).
+Moreover, it is clear from the judgment (paragraph 174) that the liability period ends on the date on which the applicant concerned stopped working for the JET project if that was before the end of the project on 31 December 1999, or on that date if he worked for the JET project until its conclusion.